 Among the plethora of art hubs large and small, Neubau also holds exciting architectural finds.
 Just off Burggasse, for example, some of Vienna’s most romantic squares serves up baroque church St. Ulrich.
 Between Neustiftgasse and Lerchenfeldergasse, connect with history through a three-court spanning passageway, starting from restaurant Durchhaus at Neustiftgasse 16.

 Behind Museumsquartier, popular Spittelberg area sends visitors across cobble stones and past elegant Biedermeier townhouses.
 Once the favorite haunt of gamblers, crooks and prostitutes, Spittelberg’s sheer architectural charm pulls locals and visitors over the barrel.
 Apart from cute houses the area is rich in art shops and peppered with intriguing eateries, from traditional Zu Ebener Erd und Im Ersten Stock to savory beer pub Plutzerbräu, fine vegetarian Tian Bistro and contemporary Das Spittelberg.
 To explore the area in full and discover more shops and galleries, follow this art walk.
+In the run up to Christmas, Spittelberg hosts a super atmospheric Christmas market.

 Best Places To Stay